xinau/notebook/content/_index.md

 Which may be a reason why one of the first programming language I've learned was Common Lisp.
 Nowadays, I do most programming related tasks in Golang, Python, Bash or AWK.

-The intention of this project is to share thoughts, notes and ideas from daily adventures.
+The intention of this project is to share thoughts, notes and ideas of my daily adventures.
 Therefore, notes can be incomplete and outdated.
 In case you want to report or contribute, please feel welcome to open an [issue][1] or [pull request][2].